35+ Super Fun Things to Do in Cape Town, South Africa

 Cape Town has been on our travel dream list for years, and each time we talk with people who’ve traveled to the Mother City, it continues to rise higher on our list!

-Our editor, Amanda, has spent a collective 9 months living in Cape Town, and says it is her favorite city in the world.
+Our team member, Amanda, has spent over a year (collectively) living in Cape Town, and says it is her favorite city in the world.
 So much so that she keeps going back!

-Amanda has agreed to share her favorite things to do in Cape Town as well as some super helpful tips, including where to stay, how to get around, and advice for staying safe.
+Amanda has agreed to share her favorite things to do in Cape Town as well as some super helpful insider tips to make the most of your time.

 This article is an information-packed guide that goes beyond the typical tourist sites.